-The numerical integration of the time evolution described by equation (3) is done in the same way as described in [12] using a fourth order integration method with a basic time step $\Delta t = 0.1$.
-In absence of pumping and dissipation, the method conserves the symplectic symmetry and is also called "symplectic integrator".
-In particular in this case the total norm $\kappa = \sum_m |C_m(t)|^2$ is conserved up to numerical precision and the classical energy is conserved numerically at a level of 10^{-8} .
-This integration method applies alternate small integration steps in the original lattice n-basis (only using the nonlinear β -term) followed by a small integration step of the other terms (obtained by putting $\beta = 0$) in the linear eigenmode m-basis of the random matrix \hat{H} .
-Between two steps the linear transformation between $\psi_n \to C_m$ or its inverse transformation $C_m \to \psi_n$ is applied in order to switch forth and back from one to the other basis and vice versa.
-The succession of the 8 or 6 (using a certain symmetry optimization) individual integration time steps is carefully chosen as certain fractions of Δt such that the global precision of the method is fourth order with a global error being $\sim (\Delta t)^4$ (see [12] and references therein for details).
+The numerical integration of the time evolution described by Eq.
+(3) is done in the same way as described in [12] using a fourth-order integration method with a basic time step $\Delta t = 0.1$.
+In the absence of pumping and dissipation, the method conserves the symplectic symmetry and is also called "symplectic integrator."
+In particular, in this case, the total norm $\kappa = \sum_m |C_m(t)|^2$ is conserved up to numerical precision and the classical energy is conserved numerically at a level of 10^{-8} .
+This integration method applies alternate small integration steps in the original lattice n basis (only using the nonlinear β term), followed by a small integration step of the other terms (obtained by putting $\beta = 0$) in the linear eigenmode m basis of the random matrix \hat{H} .
+Between two steps, the linear transformation between $\psi_n \rightarrow C_m$ or its inverse transformation $C_m \rightarrow \psi_n$ is applied in order to switch back and forth from one to the other basis, and vice versa.
+The succession of the eight or six (using a certain symmetry optimization) individual integration time steps is carefully chosen as certain fractions of Δt such that the global precision of the method is fourth order, with a global error of $\sim (\Delta t)^4$ (see [12] and references therein for details).

-In the presence of pumping and dissipation terms the system described by (3) is no longer symplectic, but the numerical method can still directly be applied to this case using the analytical solution (4) for $\beta = 0$ for the integration steps in C_m -representation and the overall precision is still ~ $(\Delta t)^4$.
+In the presence of pumping and dissipation terms, the system described by (3) is no longer symplectic, but the numerical method can still directly be applied to this case using the analytical solution (4) for $\beta = 0$ for the integration steps in C_m representation and the overall precision is still $\sim (\Delta t)^4$.

-These terms break norm and energy conservation leading to turbulent energy and norm flows between energy scales which are at the basis of KZ spectra [4].
-However, in-between pumping and dissipation the dynamics (3) remains Hamiltonian as it is assumed in KZ theory.
+These terms break norm and energy conservation, leading to turbulent energy and norm flows between energy scales which are at the basis of KZ spectra [4].
+However, in-between pumping and dissipation, the dynamics (3) remains Hamiltonian, as is assumed in KZ theory.